Hiking the Diamond Head Trail (Lēʻahi) in Waikīkī on Oʻahu, Hawaiʻi

 Waikīkī - Diamond Head Shuttle

-If you don’t want to deal with the competitive parking reservation system within the crater, then there are a variety of options to consider.
+If you don’t want to deal with the competitive advanced parking reservation system within the crater, I recommend considering one of the options listed below.

 First, I highly recommend the Diamond Head Crater tour as a hassle-free choice that provides roundtrip transportation to and from your hotel in Waikīkī.